Yulin-W/alternate-history-editor/README.md

 # Alternate History Timeline Map Editor

 Disclaimer: The maps in the editor are not intended to be exact nor do they represent personal views of the author.
-The maps are provided without any warranty of any kind whatsoever, either express or implied.
+The maps and the editor are provided without any warranty of any kind whatsoever, either express or implied.

 [Click for demo](https://yulin-w.github.io/alternate-history-editor/main.html)